joe307bad/badahub/BadaHub.API/README.md

 ### ToDo
 - [x] Create a WebSocket server
 - [ ] Make a request to the server, return state change to seperate device (phone)
+- [ ] Set up ngrx event bus to save events to MySQL then broadcast via WS
 - [ ] Set up Mock Home Assistant (MHA) project (seperate folder/project?)
 - [ ] Trigger MHA state change, break inside API, transform to global IBadaHubEvent, return to computer and phone
 - [ ] Microservice for talking to IRKit